JordanMartinez/purescript-jordans-reference/21-Hello-World/01-FP-Philosophical-Foundations/05-Type-Classes.md

 Thus, a parent type class can
 - extend a child type class with additional functions/values
-- restrict a child type class by imposing additional laws
+- restrict a child type class' implementation by imposing additional laws
 - combine two or more type classes, so that using the parent type class exposes all the functions/values of its children type classes.

 #### Dual Relationships